How Tri-C is positioning non-credit programming for growth with Destiny One

 • Modernizing the registration process.

 The ultimate aim for Tri-C is to expand non-credit accessibility and grow enrollments—but in a scalable and secure way.
-This is where the Destiny One SLM is expected to make the biggest impact.
+This is where the Destiny One SLM has made the biggest impact.

 How Integration with Banner Delivers a Great Student Experience

 The benefits of robust integration between the Destiny One SLM and the main campus Banner SIS system go beyond data security—it impacts the experience Tri-C can deliver its students and the way staff time is managed.

 From a student experience perspective, learners expect their engagement with the entire college to be seamless and simple.
 Learners commonly enroll both in credit-bearing and non-credit offerings, especially at community colleges, since their goals are outcome-oriented.
 But without a tight integration between the non-credit and main campus systems, students could be forced to create multiple accounts and manage multiple engagements with the institution (sometimes simultaneously.
 This creates a cumbersome and complex learner experience.

 From the staff perspective, trying to minimize the effect of this incongruity takes an incredible amount of time and effort, as they’re often attempting to make highly manual processes seem automated.
 This work is often tedious and unrewarding, it’s highly error-prone, and ultimately pulls staff away from time they could be spending on more high-value tasks.